nextflow-io/nextflow/docs/config.md

 : Defines the Kubernetes namespace to use (default: `default`).

 `k8s.pod`
-: Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the {ref}`process-pod` process directive.
+: Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the `process-pod` process directive.
 : When using the `kuberun` command, this setting also applies to the submitter pod.

 `k8s.projectDir`